MUHLENBERG MERIT SCHOLARSHIPS

 In a typical year, Muhlenberg will ultimately offer over 500 merit awards-some as part of a need based financial aid package, some to students who either have not applied for financial aid or who have not demonstrated financial need.
 Approximately 180 new students enroll at Muhlenberg each year with some kind of merit award from the College.

-In recent years, students receiving merit award from Muhlenberg typically have ranked in the top 10% of their high school classes, taken a very strong junior and seniors course schedule, earned over 1250 combined on the SAT-I, (combined critical Reading and Math score) and made outstanding extracurricular contributions to their school or community.
+In recent years, students receiving merit award from Muhlenberg typically have ranked in the top 10% of their high school classes, taken a very strong junior and seniors course schedule, earned over 1250 combined on the SAT-I, (1300 on the New SAT or 28 on the ACT) and made outstanding extracurricular contributions to their school or community.
 While Muhlenberg does not require that the SAT or ACT be submitted for admission, students wishing to be considered for merit awards or honors program must submit SAT or ACT scores.

 Because of the strength of our applicant pool, the competition for Muhlenberg Merit Scholarships is clearly quite rigorous.
 Strong numbers, by themselves, do not insure a merit award.
 Muhlenberg's merit selection process is aimed at considering the whole human being within the context of strong academic achievement.
 For that reason, extracurricular accomplishments, the strength of the college essay, and teacher and counselor recommendations are weighed heavily in making distinctions between and among strong merit candidates.
 Demonstrated interest in Muhlenberg is also a factor in merit selections-and a campus interview is the best way to demonstrate serious interest, as well as give an admissions officer the opportunity to get to know you well enough to act as an advocate for you in the merit selection process.